weixian-zhang/FoodTruckJunkie/README.md

 ## System Deployment & Azure Resource Provisioning

 Azure is our hosting platform and PaaS services are preferred, over IaaS as much as possible to reduce any infra-related maintenance overhead.
-* Infra-as-Code (see [Project Roadmap]((#project-roadmap))) is the defacto means to deploy any Azure resource, we are open to any practical ways but the team mainly adopts Bicep, Terraform and/or PowerShell at times.
+* Infra-as-Code (see [Project Roadmap]((#project-roadmap))) is the default way to deploy any Azure resource, we are open to any practical ways but the team mainly adopts Bicep, Terraform and/or PowerShell at times.
 * for apps and IAC scripts deployment, in Project Roadmap, DevSecOps (see [Security In Software Development](#security-in-software-development)) will be implemented using Azure DevOps Pipelines or GitHub Actions.
   As for now we use [VSCode Azure Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) for deployment.